About the author

 J.S.
 Meresmaa (b.
 1983, she/they) is an award-winning Finnish author who mainly writes fantasy and other speculative fiction.
 This versatile storyteller’s works have been nominated for several literature prizes, and they have gotten glowing reviews from critics and readers alike.

 Many of her short stories have been translated into languages other than Finnish.
-Meresmaa’s YA verse novel Dodo won the Blogistania Kuopus Award and was nominated for the best YA novel in 2020 (Topelius Prize).
-Mifonki series received a Kuvastaja Honorary Mention in 2021.
+Meresmaa’s YA verse novel Dodo won the Blogistania Kuopus Award 2020 and was nominated for the best YA novel (Topelius Prize).
+Mifonki fantasy series received a Kuvastaja Honorary Mention in 2021.

-Meresmaa, who previously worked as a gardener and warehouse worker, is now a full-time author.
-In addition to writing, she teaches courses about verse novels and has been the editor of many anthologies.
+Meresmaa, who previously worked as a gardener and warehouse worker, is a full-time author.
+In addition to writing, she has been the editor of many anthologies.
 Meresmaa is also a founding member of the co-operative publishing house Osuuskumma and previous chair of the board.
 She resides in Tampere, Finland, surrounded by a horde of books, plants and guinea pigs.